broadinstitute/gcs-to-bigquery-cloud-function/README.md

 Following are the cloud function names in `index.js`:

-* `loadJsonToBQTable` **loading** data triggered by new file addition in storage bucket
+* `loadJsonToTable` **loading** data triggered by new file addition in storage bucket
-* `streamJsonToBQTable` **streaming** data triggered by new file addition in storage bucket.
+* `streamJsonToTable` **streaming** data triggered by new file addition in storage bucket.
 * `subscribeTestMessage` **pubsub** cloud function triggered by new file addition in storage bucket

-BigQuery dataset and time-partitioned table must already exists before deploy cloud function.
+BigQuery dataset and time-partitioned by `DAY` table must already exists before deploy cloud function.

 ## Set up